Homepage of the site 'What to do with your life?'

 The two dimensions of education

-A complete education must teach how to:
+A complete education requires learning:

 •

-do things by oneself,
+to do things by oneself,

 •

-do things in a group.
+to do things in a group.

 •